-Dong Ban Xiang Traditional Rice Food Shop
+Dong Ban Xiang Traditional Rice Dish House

 Taitung Foods

-"Dong Ban Xiang Traditional Rice Food House" was founded by an elderly owner who originally came from Zhu Dong, belonging to the Hakka ethnic group.
-The elderly owner (Liu Ronghua)'s mother (Luo Lin Sanmei) used to grow lemongrass in Chihshang Township and would sell Hakka snacks, rice dishes, pastries, and meat rice dumplings on the train.
-In 1969, the elderly owner moved to Chenggong Town on the East Coast in search of a living and found that there were no vendors selling Hakka snacks in the area.
-To cater to the local "fishermen" who had a habit of eating rice dishes, the second generation (Liu Ronghua) started selling Hakka rice dishes based on the memories of his hometown.
-In the mixed community of Han Chinese and indigenous people, to bridge the gap, they decided to call the Hakka "Shuibian" as "Wan Guo," which became their main product.
-Liu's rice dumplings do not have a physical store; instead, they push a small stall to sell freshly made Hakka delicacies next to the market.
-For over fifty years, they have become one of the most popular local products.
-After the third generation, "Liu Junliang," took over, they renamed the business "Dong Ban Xiang" to help more people recognize Hakka cuisine.
-In addition to hoping that every dish continues to be fragrant, they also wish for the young people who have gone out to work to return and carry on the family business.
-The three generations of Dong Ban Xiang continue the excellent skills of Hakka grandmas, adhering to a spirit of hard work and using rice cakes to touch the hearts of those who love traditional flavors.
+"Dong Ban Xiang Traditional Rice Food House" was founded by the old master, a Hakka descendant from Zhudong.
+The proprietor (Liu Ronghua) recalls that his mother (Luo Lin San Mei) used to grow lemongrass in Chishang Township and made traditional Hakka snacks, rice dishes, pastries, and meat dumplings to sell on trains.
+In 1969, the old master moved to the coastal town of Chenggong to make a living and noticed that there were no Hakka snacks available locally.
+To cater to the locals' habit of eating rice dishes, the second generation (Liu Ronghua) began selling Hakka rice foods based on memories from his hometown.
+The area is home to many Han Chinese and indigenous people, and to bridge the gap, he named the Hakka "Shui Ban" as "Wan Gui," the Han version of a rice cake, making it the primary product.
+Liu's Wan Gui has no storefront; instead, they sell freshly made Hakka delicacies from a small cart next to the market.
+For over fifty years, they have become a highly popular product in Chenggong.
+The third generation, Liu Junliang, has taken over the operation and renamed the shop "Dong Ban Xiang" to help more people recognize Hakka cuisine.
+They hope to keep their family's legacy alive while encouraging their children to return home and carry on the family business.
+The three generations of Dong Ban Xiang continue the excellent skills of Hakka grandmothers, upholding a spirit of hard work and using rice cakes to delight fans of traditional flavors!
 In the future...

-Address:No. 187, Zhonghua Rd, Chenggong Township, Taitung County 961, Taiwan
+Address:No. 187, Zhonghua Rd., Chenggong Township, Taitung County 961, Taiwan

-"Dong Ban Xiang Traditional Rice Food House" was founded by an elderly owner who originally came from Zhu Dong, belonging to the Hakka ethnic group.
-The elderly owner (Liu Ronghua)'s mother (Luo Lin Sanmei) used to grow lemongrass in Chihshang Township and would sell Hakka snacks, rice dishes, pastries, and meat rice dumplings on the train.
-In 1969, the elderly owner moved to Chenggong Town on the East Coast in search of a living and found that there were no vendors selling Hakka snacks in the area.
-To cater to the local "fishermen" who had a habit of eating rice dishes, the second generation (Liu Ronghua) started selling Hakka rice dishes based on the memories of his hometown.
-In the mixed community of Han Chinese and indigenous people, to bridge the gap, they decided to call the Hakka "Shuibian" as "Wan Guo," which became their main product.
-Liu's rice dumplings do not have a physical store; instead, they push a small stall to sell freshly made Hakka delicacies next to the market.
-For over fifty years, they have become one of the most popular local products.
-After the third generation, "Liu Junliang," took over, they renamed the business "Dong Ban Xiang" to help more people recognize Hakka cuisine.
-In addition to hoping that every dish continues to be fragrant, they also wish for the young people who have gone out to work to return and carry on the family business.
-The three generations of Dong Ban Xiang continue the excellent skills of Hakka grandmas, adhering to a spirit of hard work and using rice cakes to touch the hearts of those who love traditional flavors.
+"Dong Ban Xiang Traditional Rice Food House" was founded by the old master, a Hakka descendant from Zhudong.
+The proprietor (Liu Ronghua) recalls that his mother (Luo Lin San Mei) used to grow lemongrass in Chishang Township and made traditional Hakka snacks, rice dishes, pastries, and meat dumplings to sell on trains.
+In 1969, the old master moved to the coastal town of Chenggong to make a living and noticed that there were no Hakka snacks available locally.
+To cater to the locals' habit of eating rice dishes, the second generation (Liu Ronghua) began selling Hakka rice foods based on memories from his hometown.
+The area is home to many Han Chinese and indigenous people, and to bridge the gap, he named the Hakka "Shui Ban" as "Wan Gui," the Han version of a rice cake, making it the primary product.
+Liu's Wan Gui has no storefront; instead, they sell freshly made Hakka delicacies from a small cart next to the market.
+For over fifty years, they have become a highly popular product in Chenggong.
+The third generation, Liu Junliang, has taken over the operation and renamed the shop "Dong Ban Xiang" to help more people recognize Hakka cuisine.
+They hope to keep their family's legacy alive while encouraging their children to return home and carry on the family business.
+The three generations of Dong Ban Xiang continue the excellent skills of Hakka grandmothers, upholding a spirit of hard work and using rice cakes to delight fans of traditional flavors!
 In the future...

 Recommended Hotel Bookings